jamesoyanna/jamesoyanna/README.md

 ### Hi there 👋
-I am a proficient Frontend Developer, effective at developing and managing web applications that achieve customer objectives.
+I am a proficient Frontend Web Developer, effective at developing and managing web applications that achieve customer objectives.

 Exceptional at working alongside designers, developers & customers to determine needs, create plans and optimize design usability and performance.
-Well-versed in using JavaScript, HTML, CSS and frontend frameworks as well as other resources to accomplish design requirements.

 I am currently working on developing Financial technology applications.